Trump lawyers urge judge to narrow proposed rules on evidence sharing in election subversion case

 Donald Trump's legal team told a judge overseeing the election conspiracy case against him on Monday that prosecutors' proposed protective order aimed at preventing the public disclosure of evidence is too broad and would restrict his First Amendment rights.

-Lawyers for the early 2024 Republican presidential primary front-runner said the judge should impose a more limited order that would bar the public release only of materials deemed “sensitive" — such as grand jury documents — rather than all evidence handed over by the government in the case accusing Trump of conspiring to overturn his 2020 election loss.
+Lawyers for the early 2024 Republican presidential primary front-runner said in court papers that the judge should impose a more limited order that would bar the public release only of materials deemed "sensitive" — such as grand jury documents — rather than all evidence handed over by the government in the case accusing Trump of conspiring to overturn his 2020 election loss.

+Prosecutors with special counsel Jack Smith's team quickly countered with their own filing accusing Trump of objecting to their proposal because he wants to be able to use the government's evidence to “try the case in the media rather than in the courtroom.”

+U.S. District Judge Tanya Chutkan said later Monday that she would hold a hearing on the dueling proposals, and that Trump would not have to attend.

 In their filing Friday seeking the order, prosecutors included a screenshot of a post from Trump’s Truth Social platform that same day in which he wrote, in all capital letters, “If you go after me, I’m coming after you!”

-Trump’s lawyers said that citing that post to claim there’s a danger Trump might publish grand jury information was “a provocative claim when searching for headlines, perhaps, but one that falters under minimal scrutiny.”
+Trump’s lawyers said citing that post to claim there’s a danger that Trump might publish secret grand jury information was “a provocative claim when searching for headlines, perhaps, but one that falters under minimal scrutiny.”

 The former president’s legal team said his post was “generalized political speech” and had nothing to do with the case.
 A Trump spokesperson said last week that the post was in response to “dishonest special interest groups and Super PACs.”

-Trump's lawyers, who have characterized the case brought by special counsel Jack Smith as an attack on his right to free speech, told the judge that the need to protect sensitive information about the case “does not require a blanket gag order over all documents produced by the government.”
+Trump's lawyers, who have characterized the case as an attack on his right to free speech, told the judge that the need to protect sensitive information about the case "does not require a blanket gag order over all documents produced by the government."

 “In a trial about First Amendment rights, the government seeks to restrict First Amendment rights,” Trump's lawyers wrote.
 “Worse, it does so against its administration’s primary political opponent, during an election season in which the administration, prominent party members and media allies have campaigned on the indictment and proliferated its false allegations.”

 Trump's lawyers accused President Joe Biden of trying to capitalize on the indictment in posting what they called a "thinly veiled reference" to Trump's prosecution just hours before Trump's court appearance last week.
-They included a screenshot in their court filing of a tweet from from Biden's campaign account, which included a video of the president drinking from a mug emblazoned with "Dark Brandon" — a meme featuring Biden with lasers for eyes — and the caption: "A cup of Joe never tasted better."
+They included a screenshot in their court filing of a tweet from from Biden's campaign account, which included a video of the president drinking from a mug emblazoned with "Dark Brandon" — a meme featuring Biden with lasers for eyes.
+The caption said, "A cup of Joe never tasted better."

-The defense filing was in response to the request Friday from Smith's team for the protective order, which would impose rules on what Trump and his defense team can do with evidence shared with them by the government as they prepare for trial in the case unsealed last week.

-Trump's lawyers on Saturday had asked for an extra three days to respond to prosecutors' request for the protective order, saying they needed more time for discussion.
-But Judge Tanya Chutkan, who was nominated to the bench by former President Barack Obama, swiftly denied that request.
+Trump’s lawyers on Saturday had asked for an extra three days to respond to prosecutors’ request for the protective order, saying they needed more time for discussion.
+But Chutkan who was nominated to the bench by former President Barack Obama, swiftly denied that request.

 Prosecutors said that they are ready to hand over a substantial amount of evidence to Trump’s legal team and that much of it includes sensitive and confidential information.